BedrockStreaming/tech.bedrockstreaming.com/_posts/2020-12-08-Three-years-running-kubernetes-on-production-at-Bedrock.md

 ### Overprovisioning

 We have overprovisioning pods inside the cluster.
 The objective is to trigger a node scale-up before a legitimate pod actually needs resources.
 Doing so, the pod doesn’t wait minutes to be scheduled, but a few seconds.
-This need for speed is linked to our business and sometimes the television audience brings us many viewers very quickly.
+This need for speed is linked to our business and sometimes the television audience bringing us many viewers very quickly.

 This works using overprovisioning pods which request resources without doing anything (docker image: `k8s.gcr.io/pause`).
 Those pods are also using a low PriorityClass (-10), lower than our apps.